MADS-NET/replay_plugin/README.md

 The CSV header line is interpreted as a list of *keypaths*.
 For example, if a column is `IMU.accel.x`, the corresponding value gets into the JSON object `{"IMU": {"accel": {"x": 123.456}}}`.

+An alternative keypaths syntax uses slashes as separators.
+For example, `IMU.accel[0].x` can also be written as `/IMU/accel/0/x` (notice the **mandatory leading slash**).
+Remember to update the dependencies by deleting the `build/_deps` folder and recompile.

 A MADS message is emitted for each line, at a frequency set by the agent period (from command line `-p` or from INI file)

 *Required MADS version: 1.3.5.*